 Our membership criteria

 The DEC has formal criteria for membership which apply to both prospective and existing members.
-The criteria are set and judged by the membership and nominations committee of the DEC board which is always led by an independent trustee.
+The criteria are set and judged by the Membership and Accountability Committee of the DEC Board which is always led by an independent trustee.

 Trustees have established that the DEC will have a maximum membership of 15 so that it remains manageable and cost effective.
-The purpose of the membership criteria is to help the trustees to ensure that the DEC consists of the UK’s leading aid agencies.
+The purpose of the membership criteria is to ensure that the DEC consists of the UK’s leading aid agencies.

-To qualify as a member, organisations must meet strict governance, financial and programme quality requirements, including signing up to the highest external international aid standards.
+To qualify as a member, organisations must meet strict governance, financial and programme quality requirements.
 They must also show what diversity they can add to the DEC in addition to current members, in order to extend the reach of a DEC appeal and in providing global humanitarian aid.

 DEC ways of working